yegor256/blog/_posts/2018/jul/2018-07-03-global-variables.md

 They are not using [true](https://ruby-doc.org/docs/ruby-doc-bundle/UsersGuide/rg/globalvars.html) Ruby global variables, I believe, because they know that they are bad.
-Why exactly they are bad and what the [alternatives]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) are&mdash;slipped through their fingers.
+Why exactly they are bad and what the [alternatives]({% pst 2014/may/2014-05-05-oop-alternative-to-utility-classes %}) are---slipped through their fingers.

 {% quote While the application is small and its test coverage is low, global variables may not hurt. %}